 The SDR's value is based on a weighted average of a basket of key international reserve currencies issued by IMF members (or monetary unions that include IMF members) which have been determined by the IMF to be freely usable currencies.
 These currencies are the U.S. dollar, the Euro, the Japanese yen, and the pound sterling.
-The SDR carries a variable interest rate, calculated weekly as a weighted average of short-term interest rates of the SDR basket of currencies.
+The SDR carries a variable interest rate, calculated weekly as a weighted average of representative interest rates on short-term debt in the money markets of the SDR basket currencies.
 The ESF's SDR Allocations and Holdings (see below) are revalued monthly, based on the SDR valuation rate calculated by the IMF, and unrealized gains or losses on revaluation are recognized.
 SDR Holdings and SDR Allocations are reported as an asset and liability respectively in the financial statements of the ESF.